 “We have a long way to go yet,” Drys said.
 “We need to make it to Lyryma by nightfall if we’re to reach Home tomorrow.”

-They pushed through the tall stalks of grass to the road, fortunately empty.
-They followed it south until it forked in two directions, one leading east, following the coast to Adriat and several other Unity cities, and the other west, inland, toward the tamer woods surrounding Lyryma and the Alfheim province.
+They pushed through the tall stalks of grass to the road, which was fortunately empty for the time of evening.
+They followed it south until it forked in two directions: one led east, following the coast to Adriat and several other Unity cities, and the other west, inland, toward the tamer woods surrounding Lyryma and the Alfheim province.
 There was no road through Lyryma, and for good reason.

 “We’ll camp here for the night, off the road.
 It might be smart to keep watches,” Kieran said.

-They did, setting up their bedrolls out of sight of the road, at the edge of Lyryma.
+They set up their bedrolls- courtesy of Roman’s wallet- out of sight of the road, at the edge of Lyryma.
 It stopped raining shortly after, and they kept watch through the night without incident.
-In the morning, they packed up their things and prepared to enter the forest.
+In the morning, they packed up their things and prepared to enter the wood.

 “I don’t know about this,” Íde said.
 She slung her bag over her shoulder without looking, her eyes on the shifting shadows of the forest.